How to Tackle New Polyethylene Supply Chain Changes

 3) The Need for Supply Chain Diversification

-Supply chain diversification was a key challenge for the plastics industry, even before COVID-19 and the winter storms in Texas.
-However, those two events highlighted the need to diversify supply chains as losing productivity for multiple days can be debilitating to the bottom line in a competitive market like PE.
+Supply chain diversification was a key challenge for the plastics industry even before COVID-19 and the winter storms in Texas.
+However, those two events highlighted the need to diversify supply chains as losing productivity for multiple days can be debilitating to the bottom line in a competitive market like polyethylene.
 Risk management and proximity became key factors when improving supply chains as disruptions continued to shake confidence across the industry.

-Shell Polymers’ plant is conveniently located in Monaca, PA to give converters another location to get their PE from.
-Since most PE suppliers are located in the Southern region, having a supplier in the Northeast region of the US can be a gamechanger.
+Shell Polymers’ plant is conveniently located in Monaca, PA to give converters another location to get their polyethylene from.
+Since most polyethylene suppliers are located in the Southern region, having a supplier in the Northeast region of the US can be a gamechanger.
 For example, buying practices could stay consistent as there will be reduced need to stock up in the spring to protect supply during hurricane season.

 Supply chain challenges continue to change and they will always need to be addressed.
 Download the full report for the latest research on current supply chain challenges and best practices on addressing them.